Have Cong & BJP made it cakewalk for Kejriwal in Delhi election race

 'He is not a lightweight candidate.
 New Delhi suits the BJP as voters in the constituency are strong supporters of the BJP,' he said.

 The candidature of Yadav, who is an advocate and a social worker, has surprised everybody.
-The ruling Aam Aadmi Party has claim that the BJP had surrendered even before the fight had begun.
+The ruling Aam Aadmi Party has claimed that the BJP had surrendered even before the fight had begun.

 "Going by this list and BJP candidate against CM Kejriwal, it seems BJP has surrendered," tweeted AAP spokesperson Saurabh Bharadwaj.